andrew/ultimate-awesome/README.md

 - [awesome-slam-fork-](https://github.com/GeekLiB/awesome-slam-fork-) - A curated list of awesome SLAM tutorials, projects and communities.
 - [awesome-github-apps](https://github.com/geoffstevens8/awesome-github-apps) - Curated collection of GitHub Apps.
 - [awesome-learning-projects](https://github.com/getiot/awesome-learning-projects) - :fire: Awesome list of learning projects for coding.
+- [free-algorithm-resources](https://github.com/getvmio/free-algorithm-resources) - Algorithm Free Resources | This repo collects 116 of free resources for Algorithm. 🧩 Master the art of problem-solving with our Algorithm Playground!
+This repository offers a vast array of free algorithm resources, courses, and an online practice environment.
+Essential for computer science studen.
 - [free-computer-architecture-resources](https://github.com/getvmio/free-computer-architecture-resources) - Computer Architecture Free Resources | This repo collects 18 of free resources for Computer Architecture. 🏗️ Uncover the foundations of computing with our Computer Architecture Blueprint repository!
 Featuring an extensive collection of free resources, courses, and an online Playground, this is yo.
+- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
+Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
+Perfect for beginn.
 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
 - [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
 Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
 - [free-linux-resources](https://github.com/getvmio/free-linux-resources) - [Linux Free Resources] This repository collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
 Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most po.